Back pain – are patients getting the right care?

 Lower back pain is incredibly common and is the leading cause of disability across the globe.
-A series of papers have been published in medical journal, The Lancet, pleaing with the medical profession to reconsider treatment options for patients with back pain.
+A series of papers have been published in the medical journal, The Lancet, pleading with the medical profession to reconsider treatment options for patients with back pain.

-Strong medications, injections and even surgery can be prescribed and these, say experts, are generally “overkill”.
-Instead they advise that most back pain can be managed by keeping active.
+Strong medications, injections and even surgery can be prescribed and these, experts say, are generally “overkill”.
+Instead, they advise that most back pain can be managed by keeping active.

 “We need to change the way we approach back pain treatment in the UK and help low and middle-income countries to avoid developing high-cost services of limited effectiveness.”